CNuge/go-fasta/README.md

 ## What is in the repository?

 ## 2. The fasta package
+* Documentation is shown below, can also be called using `godoc` follwed by the path to the package (i.e. `godoc ./fasta`)

-The fasta package is designed to represent Fasta files and sequence data, and provide a suite of functions for reading, writing and manipulating Fasta sequence files.
+The fasta package is designed to provide a suite of functions for reading, writing and manipulating Fasta sequence files.
 This library can be imported into other go projects to allow for simplified use and creation of Fasta files.
+The Query functions also provide the ability to retrieve new sequence data in fasta format from the National Center for Biotechnology Information (NCBI) databases by providing a slice of unique sequence ids.
 Importing this library provides the following specalized data structures and methods:

 #### type `Seq`
 * a struct with two fields, Name and Sequence to represent the two parts of a fasta file entry.
-* When read in to the structure (via ParseFasta) the leading > is stripped from the name.

 #### type `Fasta`
 * a slice of Seq types []Seq